Bruno Ramires

-Bruno Edgar Silva Almeida (born 18 March 1994), known as Bruno Ramires, is a Brazilian professional footballer who plays as a midfielder for Indian Super League club Bengaluru.
+Bruno Edgar Silva Almeida (born 18 March 1994), known as Bruno Ramires, is a Brazilian professional footballer who plays as a midfielder.

 Club career

 Bengaluru

 In August 2021, Indian Super League club Bengaluru confirmed the signing Ramires on a two-year deal.

 On 20 November, he made his debut for the club against NorthEast United in the Indian Super League, which ended in a 4–2 win.
 He registered his first assist of the season against Chennaiyin on 30 December, in a 4–2 win.
 He cushioned the ball for Pratik Chaudhari to hit it into the back of the net from a Roshan Singh corner.

 Ramires made his first appearance of the 2022–23 season on 17 August, in the Durand Cup in a 2–1 win over Jamshedpur at the Kishore Bharati Stadium.
 On 18 September, he was adjudged man of the match in the final against Mumbai City in a 2–1 win, which secured Bengaluru's first Durand Cup title.